-If all 5 are too much, just choose 2 and get at least one set done each day.
+If all five are too much, just choose two and get at least one set done daily.
 It will feel so amazing to take a quick minute to help your body decompress and reset for the next feeding.

 - Laying on your side, bring both hands together on the ground with outstretched arms.

 - Open up your top hand to the floor behind you, and rotate back.
 This movement should be gentle and feel good.

 - Limit your range of motion to whatever feels like a stretch but is not uncomfortable.